AdobeDocs/pass.en/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/rest-api-v2-faqs.md

 #### 1. How to compute the value for the Authorization header? {#headers-faq1}

+>[!IMPORTANT]
+>
+> In case the client application is migrating from REST API V1 to REST API V2, the client application can continue to use the same method to obtain the `Bearer` access token value as before.

 The [Authorization](/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/appendix/headers/rest-api-v2-appendix-headers-authorization.md) request header contains the `Bearer` access token required by the client application to access Adobe Pass protected APIs.

 The Authorization header value must be obtained from Adobe Pass Authentication during the Registration Phase.